Service Scholars Program

 Campus Involvement: Student Orientation Coordinator, Programming Captain for Teddi, Great Beginning Ambassador, Student Conduct Representative, Service Scholar, Senior Week Coordinator, and VP of Recognition of NRHH

 Service Site: I volunteer at CP Rochester.
-CP Rochester has a variety of different programs within the building.
 CP Rochester has a day habilitation program, transition program, and a pre-school program where children, young adults, and seniors with physical and mental disabilities and children with and without disabilities to come and experience everyday life opportunities that they might not be able to experience.

 Why do you volunteer?
 I volunteer because I enjoy helping someone in need and bringing a smile to their face.
 I like to give someone an opportunity to do something that they couldn't do on their own and tell them with help and hard work, that they can achieve anything that they set their mind to.
-I just really like to help others.
 Service has taught me to be lucky for what I have and how I can make an impact in someone's life.

 What does the scholarship mean to you?
 This scholarship has done wonders for me.
-This scholarship has allowed me to continue helping people within the Rochester community.
-This scholarship has allowed me to make a difference in someone’s life and teach someone that you can do anything.
+It has allowed me to continue helping people within the Rochester community and has allowed me to teach someone that you can do anything.
 This scholarship has made me continue my giving back to the community.